 Our "cause" is to help San Francisco's native and honey bees have a healthy environment needed to sustain them so, in turn, they can help with urban biodiversity and the success of urban agriculture.
 In so doing, we aim to be financially self-sufficient.
-Products from our honey beekeeping enable us to undertake projects, and to lend support to other groups and projects, that help our urban native and honey bees thrive.
+Products from our honey beekeeping enable us to undertake projects, and to lend support to other groups and projects, that help -- directly or indirectly -- our urban native and honey bees thrive.

 Specifically, we aim: